SolaceLabs/pq-demo/README.md

 ## Apps

+This section details the various application components of the demo.

-### StateFulControl
+### StatefulControl

 This app is not actually necessary to run the demo.
 However, it does provide a way for "late joiners" to receive the currently configured state when they connect to the Solace event broker.
+Whenever Control messages are sent, apps will receive and act on Commands that they are interested in.
+The StatefulControl app maintains these settings and will provide the "current state" for any appications that joins after the Control messages have been sent.

+Note that the `QUIT` and `KILL` commands are not acted on by the StatefulControl app.
+Only publisher, subscriber, and OrderChecker apps will respond to these.
+This lets you terminate an existing setup, and restart the apps with the same state, as they will request the configuration when they start up.

 ### PQPublisher

+The publisher application has the most number of configurable options.
+In addition to the various Commands listed above, the publisher apps can startup with a specified `AD_PUB_WINDOW` size.
+This SMF parameter is not tunable during runtime and must be specified at startup, hence why this ia a program argument.
+The default value for the application is 255 messages (vs. JCSMP default of 1 message).
+255 messages allows a high volume/throughput of messages over a longer RTT (Round-Trip Time) link.
+Changing to a lower value could/will impact throughput.

+The publisher application keeps a list of all keys that it has published on, and the associated sequence numbers with them.

 ### PQSubscriber